There are four main reasons why your laptop keyboard stops working

 Run your hands over the keys, whilst gently shaking your device.

 Don't use more pressure than you would when typing.

 If there is trapped dirt you can't remove, but a can of compressed air or keyboard cleaning putty to help, but you do risk blowing or pushing the dirt or debris deeper into the machine.

 Cleaning cannot repair physical keyboard faults or damage, but it can help if a few keys have got stuck due to debris falling in between the keys.

 If your keyboard is damaged and shows signs of being broken with missing keys or loose or rattling components then it is time to call in the professionals.
 We can order replacement keyboards for most makes and models and fix any physical damage to the laptop.

 You can try to remove the keyboard yourself, there are many tutorials for popular models but without the right tools and a delicate touch, you risk doing more damage than you fix.
 This is one of those times where calling a professional in will save you more than you spend on having your keyboard fixed.

 Laptop keyboards are usually sealed units, removing the keyboard may allow you to give it a more thorough clean but you won’t be able to check, fix or replace the individual internal components.
 If your keyboard is toast then you will need to replace it.

-You can’t type a hashtag of your hash key has stopped working.
-Emails become impossible if your at key has failed and if your caps lock gets stuck on everyone thinks your shouting at THEM!
+You can't type a hashtag if your hash key has stopped working.
+Emails become impossible if the '@' key has failed and if your caps lock gets stuck on everyone thinks YOU'RE SHOUTING AT THEM!